Welcome to the FAMOUS Giraffe Park Nairobi in Kenya.

 You can expect a unique and educational experience, with opportunities to feed the endangered Rothschild giraffes.

-The Giraffe Park Nairobi is dedicated to protecting endangered wildlife and their habitat, and you can support conservation efforts by visiting and learning about the centre’s work.
+The Giraffe Park in Nairobi is dedicated to protecting endangered wildlife and their habitat, and you can support conservation efforts by visiting and learning about the centre’s work.